Joseph Smith's views on Black people

-Joseph Smith's views on Black People varied during his lifetime.
+Joseph Smith's views on Black people varied during his lifetime.
 As founder of the Latter Day Saint movement, he included Black people in many ordinances and priesthood ordinations, but held multi-faceted views on racial segregation, the curses of Cain and Ham, and shifted his views on slavery several times, eventually coming to take an anti-slavery stance later in his life.

+Curses of Cain and Ham

+Smith taught that Black people were under the curse of Ham, and the curse of Cain.
+He referred to the curses as a justification for slavery, and also taught that dark skin marked people of African ancestry as cursed by God.
+In Smith's revisions of the King James Bible, and production of the Book of Abraham (part of the Pearl of Great Price) he traced their cursed state back to the curses placed on Cain and Ham, and linked the two curses by positioning Ham's Canaanite posterity as matrilinear descendants of Cain.
+In another book of the Pearl of Great Price the descendants of Cain are described as dark-skinned.
+The biblical account of the Hamitic curse origins states that Ham discovered his father Noah drunk and naked in his tent.
+Because of this, Noah cursed Ham's son, Canaan to be "servants of servants".
+Although the scriptures do not mention Ham's skin color, some doctrines associated the curse with Black people and used it to justify slavery.

 Temple and priesthood ordinances

-Smith was present at the priesthood ordination of Elijah Abel, a man of partial African descent, to the offices of both elder and seventy, and allowed for the ordination of a couple of other black men into the priesthood of the early church.
-Smith's successor, Brigham Young, would later adopt the policy of prohibiting black people from receiving the priesthood after Smith's death.
-In 1841, Joseph Smith stated that if the opportunity to blacks were equal to the opportunity provided to whites, black people could perform as well or even outperform whites.
-Joseph Smith stated, about black individuals, "They have souls, and are subjects of salvation.
+Smith was present at the priesthood ordination of Elijah Abel, a man of partial African descent, to the offices of both elder and seventy, and allowed for the ordination of a couple of other Black men into the priesthood of the early church.
+Smith's successor, Brigham Young, would later adopt the policy of prohibiting Black people from receiving the priesthood after Smith's death.
+In 1841, Joseph Smith stated that if the opportunity to Black people were equal to the opportunity provided to White people, Black people could perform as well or even outperform White people.
+Joseph Smith stated, about Black individuals, "They have souls, and are subjects of salvation.
 Go into Cincinnati or any city, and find an educated negro, who rides in his carriage, and you will see a man who has risen by the powers of his own mind to his exalted state of respectability."